Simulation of hydraulic shock

 )

-Modelling of slow valve closure¶
+Simulation of slow valve shut-off

-If we control the valve slowly enough (by smoothing the step with the transfer function $\frac{1}{s + 1}$), we observe a smooth transient.
+If you control the valve slowly enough (smoothing the step using the transfer function ), then we observe a smooth transition process.

 # Установим модель в режим быстрого переключения